Indigenous peoples of the Americas: Mexico

 In the states of Chiapas and Oaxaca and the interior of the Yucatán Peninsula, a large amount of the population is of Indigenous descent with the largest ethnic group being Maya with a population of 900,000.
 Large Indigenous minorities, including Aztecs or Nahua, Purépechas, Mazahua, Otomi, and Mixtecs are also present in the central regions of Mexico.
-In the Northern and Bajio regions of Mexico, Indigenous people are a small minority.
+In the northern, western and Bajio regions of Mexico, Indigenous people are a small minority.

 The General Law of Linguistic Rights of the Indigenous Peoples grants all Indigenous languages spoken in Mexico, regardless of the number of speakers, the same validity as Spanish in all territories in which they are spoken, and Indigenous peoples are entitled to request some public services and documents in their native languages.
 Along with Spanish, the law has granted them—more than 60 languages—the status of "national languages".
-The law includes all Indigenous languages of the Americas regardless of origin; that is, it includes the Indigenous languages of ethnic groups non-native to the territory.
+The law includes all Indigenous languages of the Americas regardless of origin; that is, it includes Indigenous languages of ethnic groups non-native to the territory.
 The National Commission for the Development of Indigenous Peoples recognizes the language of the Kickapoo, who immigrated from the United States and recognizes the languages of the Indigenous refugees from Guatemala.
 The Mexican government has promoted and established bilingual primary and secondary education in some Indigenous rural communities.
 Nonetheless, of the Indigenous peoples in Mexico, 93% are either native speakers or bilingual second-language speakers of Spanish with only about 62.4% of them (or 5.4% of the country's population) speaking an Indigenous language and about a sixth do not speak Spanish (0.7% of the country's population).